 Take a short piece of solid core wire and solder one end to the isolated ground connection of the monitor socket.
 Route the other end to one of the holes in the jumper block marked “GND” – you should have one spare, this now becomes the ground connection.
 If there is no spare location in your unit, you will have to solder it to another wire that’s already in a hole marked “GND”.

 The next stage will vary depending on how your particular SignaLink is configured.
 For most configurations you will have at least one of the numbered holes free.
 In my case, I have numbers 3, 6 and 7 unused.
-Number 8 is already used for the PTT, thus I decided to use number 7 for CW keying.
+Number 8 is already used for the PTT jumper wire and will be replaced by a diode, thus I decided to use number 7 for CW keying.

-Cut the anode, opposite end to the band marking, to a length of 5mm or so.
-This end of the diodes will be inserted into holes 7 & 8.
-You now need to carefully bend, and cut the length to suit, the cathode of one of the diodes so it can be inserted into the hole marked PTT.
-Bend and cut the cathode of the second diode so it can be soldered to the cathode of the first diode.
+Cut the anode, opposite end to the band marking, of both diodes to a length of 5mm or so.
+The ends of the diodes will be inserted into holes 7 & 8 or whatever your spare hole and the PTT hole is numbered.
+You now need to carefully bend, and cut the length to suit, the cathode of one of the diodes so it can be inserted into the hole marked PTT, thus replacing the original wire jumper.
+Bend and cut the cathode of the other diode so it can be soldered to the cathode side of the first diode.
 You now need to take another short piece of solid core wire, I found one of the original jumpers to be just the right length, and solder it to both diode cathodes.
 The other end of this wire is soldered to the isolated pad near the rear of the monitor socket.
 Hopefully, the pictures can explain it better 🙂